 Conveyance of property by a Decree of Divorce generally does not involve a tax liability.
 However, there are circumstances that give rise to tax liability.
 For example, if you receive tax deferred property, such as retirement benefits, you may be subject to income tax when the funds are withdrawn.
 You should discuss the details of your particular case with your CPA.

-Yes, a claim for reimbursement to the community estate may be made for the under compensation of time, toil and talent.
+Yes, a claim for reimbursement to the Texas community property may be made for the under compensation of time, toil and talent.
 As a practical matter, the under compensation has to be substantial enough to warrant the pursuit.

 A court has several options when enforcing property division.
 The court may reduce a property award in the decree to a money judgment for the damages caused by failure to comply if the delivery of property is no longer an adequate remedy.
 The Texas court may enforce by contempt an order requiring delivery of specific property or an award of a right to future property.